 Jack’s return to the Haunted Mansion also includes the traditional Halloween/Christmas gingerbread house in the Mansion Ballroom with a unique design each year at Halloween Time at Disneyland Resort.

 Guests to Disneyland park can uncover the most popular barbershop quartet from beyond the grave—the Cadaver Dans.
 This fearsome foursome is taking a break from pushing up daisies to harmonize on a ghoulish medley of familiar “tombs.”
 Come tap your toes—and maybe your pulse too—as the Cadaver Dans entertain grim, grinning ghosts and Guests alike, outside of the Haunted Mansion in New Orleans Square.
 This is your chance to catch them outside of Mickey’s Halloween Party during Halloween Time at Disneyland Resort!

 Main Street, U.S.A. in Disneyland is transformed for the Pumpkin Festival.
 More than 300 pumpkins will be on display and none of them are the same!
 The biggest one is the 16-foot Mickey Mouse Pumpkin at “Pumpkin Point.”Plus, did you know that props and set decor used in window displays along Main Street are reproductions of original turn-of-the-century Halloween decor?

 Rancho del Zocalo in Frontierland honors Dia de los Muertos (Day of the Dead) with traditional skeleton figures on display and brightly colored altars with marigolds and sugar skulls.
 During Halloween Time at Disneyland Resort guests can even get their faces painted for free and enjoy festive traditional music during this celebration.

 The Halloween Tree, commemorating Ray Bradbury’s 1972 fantasy novel, returns to Frontierland.
-On Halloween evening, 2007, Disneyland honored Ray Bradbury’s 35 year old book with the Halloween Tree, which will it declared would be decorated every Halloween at Disneyland for evermore!
+On Halloween evening, 2007, Disneyland honored Ray Bradbury’s 35 year old book with the Halloween Tree, which would be decorated every Halloween at Disneyland for evermore!

 Dapper Dans sing a special Halloween set on Main Street, U.S.A.
 The set include: “Grim Grinning Ghosts (The Screaming Song),” “Candy Crony Baby (Coney Island Baby),” “This Is Halloween,” “Main Street Trick or Treat (Sidewalks of New York),” “Cruella De Ville,” “Let’s Go Trick or Treating (Let Me Call You Sweetheart),” “Way Down Upon the Lovely Graveyard (Way Down Upon the Suwannee River),” “Good Ol’ Halloween Time (Good Ol’ Summer Time).”

 Halloween specialties and goodies will be available throughout Disneyland Resort for Halloween Time at Disneyland Resort.
 Look for these spooky treats: